marklreyes/affiliatesID/README.md

 AffiliateID Phone No. Plugin

 Phone numbers are determined by an affiliate parameter in the URL then updated accordingly.
 Default phone number should rest within the markup.
+If custom phone numbers are also intended for mobile devices

 DEPENDENCIES:
 - jQuery.js